bloominstituteoftechnology/java-schooltest/README.md

 ## Introduction

 ## Instructions
-Start with the school project.
+Start with the school project - you can start with the project provided OR as a stretch goal, use your previous school project!

 * In CourseService Add a method for findCourseById
   * Write a unit test for CourseServiceImpl findCourseById